quarto-dev/quarto-cli/src/publish/README.md

 ## Overview

-The `quarto publish` command enables you to easily publish websites and documents to a variety of services, including [Netlify](https://www.netlify.com/) and [RStudio Connect](https://www.rstudio.com/products/connect/) (more services will be added over time).
+The `quarto publish` command enables you to easily publish websites and documents to a variety of services, including [Netlify](https://www.netlify.com/), [GitHub Pages](https://pages.github.com/) and [RStudio Connect](https://www.rstudio.com/products/connect/) (more services will be added over time).

 To publish a website or book, just execute `quarto publish` from within the project directory: